TheZlodziej/crosswalk_sign_recognition/readme.md

 TODO

 #### Data needed
-- 2 sets of images - one of crosswalk signs and one of non-crosswalk signs (taken from google images)
+- large set of labeled images that represent different traffic sign (including crosswalk sign)

 #### Output
 - As the output, {image path} - {result} will be printed in console for each input image